 Ideal for beginners, the Foss Waterway presents calm waters and stunning views of Tacoma's skyline.
 Located in the city's heart, this spot allows easy access to kayaking alongside historical landmarks and modern attractions.

-Foss Waterway in Tacoma offers a serene and picturesque kayaking experience that is perfect for beginners and seasoned paddlers alike.
-This 1.5-mile-long inlet from Commencement Bay provides smooth and sheltered waters, making it an ideal spot for those learning to paddle or looking to enjoy a relaxed day on the water.
+Foss Waterway in Tacoma offers a serene and picturesque kayaking experience perfect for beginners and seasoned paddlers alike.
+This 1.5-mile-long inlet from Commencement Bay provides smooth and sheltered waters, making it an ideal spot for those learning to paddle or enjoying a relaxed day on the water.

 As kayakers glide along the waterway, they are treated to spectacular views of iconic Tacoma landmarks such as the Old City Hall, the Tacoma Dome, Union Station, and the Museum of Glass.
-Additionally, the waterway's proximity to downtown Tacoma allows paddlers easy access to a variety of waterfront dining and shopping options, enhancing the overall experience of a day out on the water.
+Additionally, the waterway's proximity to downtown Tacoma allows paddlers easy access to various waterfront dining and shopping options, enhancing the overall experience of a day out on the water.

-Whether you're looking to explore Tacoma's rich urban landscape or simply soak in the natural beauty from the water, Foss Waterway provides a unique and accessible kayaking adventure.
+Whether you're looking to explore Tacoma's rich urban landscape or soak in the natural beauty of the water, Foss Waterway provides a unique and accessible kayaking adventure.

 Owen Beach